As far as social media marketing goes, Twitter is one of the major players.

-But here’s the big question: how do you get some of those 320 million monthly active users to engage with your posts and click on your content?
+But here’s the big question: How do you get some of those 321 million monthly active users to engage with your posts and click on your content?

-Almost every brand has been in the position where they’re churning out a boatload of content and no one ever seems to interact with it, and it’s easy to get frustrated when those last three genius tweets you posted didn’t get so much as a like.
+Almost every brand has been in the position where they’re churning out a boatload of content and no one ever seems to interact with it.

-While building followers and social media presence takes time, there are strategies and techniques you can use to increase your Twitter engagement and your CTRs.
+While building followers and social media presence take time, there are strategies and techniques you can use to increase your Twitter engagement quickly, which in turn can lead to more clicks, increased brand awareness, and more conversions.

 What Is Twitter Engagement?